What is NAMI?

 How can NAMI help me?

-NAMI provides local support groups for consumers, friends, family members, and significant others.
+NAMI provides local education classes and support groups for consumers, friends, family members, and significant others.

 Family to Family Education Program